 While they present as well informed about the problem and the currently available solutions, the know-all prospect also believes they have nothing to learn from the salesperson.
-To sell to the stubborn know-all prospect who brushes off suggestions, first, try to determine how accurate their knowledge is and then help them visualise what it would be like not to implement or purchase your solution.
+To sell to the stubborn know-all prospect who brushes off suggestions.
+First, try to determine how accurate their knowledge is.
+Then help them visualise what it would be like not to implement or buy your solution.

 9. Great White Whales

-Landing this type of prospect takes much persistence, perseverance and focus, but well worth the long sales cycle for the big reward.
-While intimidating for most, salespeople should set their sights on getting this type of prospect because they never know when life, organisational, environmental or personal factors will affect their needs and appeal for your solution.
+Landing this type of prospect takes much persistence, perseverance and focus.
+But well worth the long sales cycle for the big reward.
+While intimidating for most, salespeople should set their sights on this type of prospect.
+Mainly because they never know when life, organisational, environmental or personal factors will affect their needs and appeal to your solution.

 2 ways to identify different types of prospects

-If you’re still not sure who you’re talking to, here’s a couple of tips to help you identify different types of prospects:
+If you’re still not sure who you’re talking to, here are a couple of tips to help you identify different types of prospects:

 Ask questions & listen

 If you want your potential customer to pay attention to what you say, you have to be willing to listen to him first.
 That doesn’t mean just giving your prospect time to speak, but actively listening to what they have to say.